josuemour4/blog/_posts/2024-04-02-australia-dream.md

 # Extended visa

-After the first five months, my student visa was extended.
+After five months, I renewed my student visa and decided to enroll in the Leadership and Management course offered by Australia Pacific College.
+The purpose of this course was to expand my vocabulary, enrich my professional CV and improve my team management and leadership skills.

+Lasting two years, the course provided study materials to serve as a foundation, in addition to guiding students in their own research.
+Classes were in person, held once a week, lasting four hours each.

 <div class="container">